BNasmith/PTForsyth/PTFWorkofChrist.md

 tinction for you, if you have come in off the street.)
 It is personal in its appropriation but collective in its nature.
-What did the Reforma- tion stand for ?
+What did the Reforma- tion stand for?
 Not for religious individualism.